2004 Summer Olympics: Online coverage

 For the first time, major broadcasters were allowed to serve video coverage of the Olympics over the Internet, provided that they restricted this service geographically, to protect broadcasting contracts in other areas.
 The International Olympic Committee forbade Olympic athletes, as well as coaches, support personnel and other officials, from setting up specialized weblogs or other websites for covering their personal perspective of the Games.
 They were not allowed to post audio, video, or photos that they had taken.
 An exception was made if an athlete already has a personal website that was not set up specifically for the Games.
 NBC launched its own Olympic website, NBCOlympics.com.
 Focusing on the television coverage of the Games, it did provide video clips, medal standings, live results.
 Its main purpose, however, was to provide a schedule of what sports were on the many stations of NBC Universal.
 The Games were shown on television 24 hours a day, on one network or another.

+Medals

+The medals awarded during the 2004 Summer Olympics introduced a redesigned obverse for Olympic medals, marking the first major change to the standard design since the 1928 Summer Olympics.
+Organizers stated that the redesign was intended to emphasize the Greek heritage of the Olympic Games and their revival in the modern era.

+Previous Olympic medals, used from 1928 through the 2000 Summer Olympics, depicted the goddess Nike seated while holding an ear of corn and a wreath.
+For Athens 2004, Nike was instead portrayed flying into the stadium to deliver victory to the winning athlete.
+The Panathenaic Stadium, the venue of the first modern Olympic Games in 1896, was also depicted on the obverse side, alongside an engraving identifying the athlete's sporting discipline.

+The reverse side of the medal incorporated three principal elements: the Olympic flame lit in Olympia and carried across five continents during the torch relay; the opening lines of the Eighth Olympic Ode by the ancient Greek poet Pindar, originally composed in 460 BC to commemorate the wrestler Alkimedon of Aegina; and the official emblem of the Athens 2004 Games.

+The medals were designed by Elena Votsi and produced by Efsimon.
+The medals had a diameter of 60 millimetres and were awarded in gold, silver and bronze compositions corresponding to first, second and third place respectively.